GUIDEWIRE SOFTWARE, INC.

 The obligation of employees to protect the Company’s assets includes its proprietary information.
-Proprietary information includes intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as business, marketing and service plans, engineering and manufacturing ideas, designs, databases, records, salary information and any unpublished financial data and reports.
+Proprietary information includes intellectual property, such as trade secrets, patents, trademarks, and copyrights, as well as business, marketing and service plans, engineering and manufacturing ideas, designs, databases, records, salary information, and any unpublished financial data and reports.
 Unauthorized use or distribution of this information would violate Company policy.
-It could also be illegal and result in civil or even criminal penalties.
+Unauthorized use could also be illegal and result in civil or even criminal penalties.

 11. Payments to Government Personnel

-The U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2000 prohibits giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to obtain or retain business.
+The U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, as well as local anti-bribery laws of all countries in which the Company operates, prohibit giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates to obtain or retain business.
 It is strictly prohibited to make illegal payments to government officials of any country.

-In addition, the U.S. government has a number of laws and regulations regarding business gratuities which may be accepted by U.S. government personnel.
-The promise, offer or delivery to an official or employee of the U.S. government of a gift, favor or other gratuity in violation of these rules would not only violate Company policy but could also be a criminal offense.
+In addition, the U.S. government has laws and regulations regarding business gratuities which may be accepted by U.S. government personnel.
+The promise, offer, or delivery to an official or employee of the U.S. government of a gift, favor, or other gratuity in violation of these rules, would not only violate Company policy, but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.
-The Company has adopted a specific policy addressing compliance with the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act of 2000.
+The Company has adopted a specific policy addressing compliance with the U.S. Foreign Corrupt Practices Act of 1977 and the U.K. Bribery Act of 2010, and other applicable anti-bribery laws of all countries in which the Company operates.
 The Company’s Legal Department can provide guidance to you in this area.